 If you don’t have the right knowledge, you may end up very unhappy with the outcome.
 In fact, when questioned, wedding guests cited issues with the wedding food as their top complaints regarding weddings.
 According to Yahoo’s Shine, guests complained about not having enough food, too small portions, long waits for food, running out of food and not having a vegetarian option.

 But where do you begin your search?
 You can also find a great deal of information on caterers by using sites such as The Knot, Wedding Wire and Yelp.
-These sites offer unbiased (mostly) opinions from real users.
-You can be relatively sure, based on multiple positive reviews, that your experience with that particular caterer would turn out positively.
-But how many times have you eaten at a restaurant based on a Yelp review and wondered how all those reviews had gotten it wrong?
+These sites offer opinions from real users.
+Using these sites, you can be somewhat sure, based on multiple positive reviews, that your experience with that particular caterer would turn out positively.
+But how many times have you eaten at a restaurant based on a Yelp review and wondered how all those reviewers had gotten it wrong?

 Another option is to go with the recommended (or preferred) caterer of the venue that you’ve chosen.
 In fact, a number of venues require you to use caterers from their pre chosen list only.
 This is a great idea in a lot of cases.
 The caterer that they would like you to use typically already knows the venue, has served at the location on multiple occasions, and understands the flow of things and what the venue expects.
 But were you aware that some venues charge your caterer a 10% – 15% fee simply to do business at their location?
 And because of this, your catering bill will be 10% – 15% higher at these venues.